Rocket League

 Easy Anti-Cheat Is Coming to Rocket League in April 2026: What Ranked Players Need to Know

-Psyonix has confirmed that Easy Anti-Cheat (EAC) is arriving in Rocket League in April 2026, rolling out across both the Epic Games Store and Steam.
+Easy Anti-Cheat arrived in Rocket League on April 28th 2026, and on the same day, BakkesMod officially announced it's sunsetting after nearly ten years.
 For ranked players, this is the biggest integrity change the game has seen since it went free to play.
-For trophi.ai users, the impact is specific but important: all overlay-related features will be removed as a direct result of EAC’s restrictions on third-party overlays, while the rest of the platform including replay analysis, coaching, and performance tracking will continue to work exactly as before.
-This is a necessary step to make sure trophi.ai is ready for the change and remains fully compliant moving forward.
-The good news is this is not the end of the experience those overlays provided.
-We are actively working on transitioning that functionality into a new experience designed to deliver the same real-time insights and post-match stats, without relying on in-game injection.
+For trophi.ai users, the impact is specific but important: all overlay-related features are removed as a direct result of EAC’s restrictions on third-party overlays, while the rest of the platform including replay analysis, coaching, and performance tracking will continue to work exactly as before.
+The good news is we’ve officially released a new feature: Live Game Insights.
 Here’s everything you need to know about what’s changing, how it affects your gameplay, and what it means for BakkesMod and trophi.ai going into the launch of EAC.

 When is Easy Anti-Cheat coming to Rocket League?